-But this list of features would not be enough for a development team to start building a successful app.
+For more details about the must-have functionality of a messaging app, read our other article.
+The above-mentioned list of features would not be enough for a development team to start the process of building a successful app.
 Lots of questions appear after reading over the functionality of your messenger.
 To be sure that all team members know what features are to be implemented, we write user stories.

 First of all, think of the way users will register.
 Users may register with their phone numbers.
 Or they may register via social media accounts, such as Facebook.
 Can users choose how to register, or is there only one method of registration?
 Using phone numbers to register in a messaging app is what users are most familiar with.
 It’s the most common method of registration, and it’s quite safe.
 So the registration feature may seem obvious, but there are lots of issues to be solved.
 That’s how requirements and user stories in particular help define the details of an app’s functionality.
 Here are some example user stories related to registration:

 “As an unregistered user, I want to tap “sign up” so that I can see the registration form.”

 “As an unregistered user, I want to use my phone number to register so that my account is tied to my phone number.”

 “As an unregistered user, I want to add a username so that other users can find my account not only by my phone number.”

 “As an unregistered user, I want to receive the registration confirmation via SMS so that I can activate my account.”